moysklad/api-remap-1.2-doc-in/source/includes/reports/_report_pnl.md

-## Profitability Report
+## Profit and Loss Report

-Using the JSON API, you can request a "Profitability" report for all products, services, modifications, employees, customers, and sales channels.
+Using the JSON API, you can request the Profit and Loss report for all products, services, product variants, employees, counterparties, and sales channels.
-To access the report via the API, you need the right to view the *Profit and Loss* report.
+To access the report via the API, you need the access rights to view the Profit and Loss report.

-#### Profitability by goods
+#### Profit and Loss by products
 #### Report object attributes

 | Title              | Type | Description                                                                                                                                                                         |